Aaron Carter: 2014–2024: The Music Never Stopped, LØVË, and posthumous releases

 Two days after his death on November 5, 2022, Blacklisted was released on all music platforms by its producers as a tribute to Carter.
 The album was originally to be released on December 7, which would have been Carter's 35th birthday.
 Its posthumous release was however criticized by Carter's management, who had not authorized the release.
 It was deleted during late November and is now unavailable.
 Some songs however were later re-released on an EP entitled The Prince of Pop by Carter's collaborator 3D Friends.

 On April 5, 2024, a new posthumous release was announced.
 Entitled "Recovery", it was released on May 24.

 Personal life

-Relationships
+Sexuality, relationships, and child

 As a teenager, Carter dated several high-profile celebrities, including Hilary Duff and Lindsay Lohan.
 On September 17, 2006, at age 18, Carter became engaged to former beauty queen and Playboy model Kari Ann Peniche; he proposed to her on stage while performing at the Palms Casino Resort in Las Vegas.
 Carter broke off the engagement after six days, saying his decision to propose was impulsive.
 He began dating Madison Parker in 2016; they broke up in August 2017.

 Carter came out as bisexual in August 2017 through Twitter, and in December he made a guest appearance on the podcast LGBTQ&A to discuss both his career and sexuality.
 He reaffirmed his bisexuality publicly on at least one other occasion, but he said all his past relationships were with women.

-Carter had a son who was born November 22, 2021, with then-fiancée Melanie Martin.
+Carter had a son who was born November 22, 2021 to his then-fiancée, Melanie Martin.